iCliniq Logo

 Thank you doctor,

 I have done a blood test.
-I have a low testosterone level of 345.90 ng/dL and FSH of 5.97 mIU/mL, LH of 5.75 mIU/mL, prolactin of 7.24 ng/mL and my T3 is 0.90 nl/mL, T4 of 10.12 ug/dL and TSH of 3.58 IU/mL.
-I had an injection for a doppler study and after that, I am unable to get a proper erection.
+I have a low testosterone level of 345.90 ng/dL and FSH of 5.97 mIU/mL, LH of 5.75 mIU/mL, prolactin of 7.24 ng/mL and my T3 is 0.90 ng/mL, T4 of 10.12 ug/dL and TSH of 3.58 IU/mL.
+I had an injection for a Doppler study, and after that, I was unable to get a proper erection.
 The doctor told me that I do not need any medications as the arteries are blocking the blood flow to the penis.
 So he suggested doing shock wave therapy.
-Please suggest me.
+Please suggest to me.
 Do I need shock wave therapy?
 Can it be cured by medicines?
-I am married and I am unable to have sex till now.
-I am getting an erection but it does not last for a longer duration to penetrate.
+I am married, and I have been unable to have sex till now.
+I am getting an erection, but it does not last long enough to penetrate.

 Hi,